rcbops/rpc-upgrades/README.rst

 Testing
 -------

-In the event you would like to simulate a leapfrog upgrade, you can utilize the information in the `testing document
+In the event you would like to simulate a leapfrog upgrade, follow the instructions in the `testing document
 <https://github.com/rcbops/rpc-upgrades/blob/master/testing.rst>`_.
 Using
 vagrant, it will set up an AIO deployment of the desired version which can then be leapfrog upgraded.
 This allows you to test the scenario in the lab or